Where to Sit at the Metropolitan Opera

 $100-$200

-The Dress Circle is directly above the Grand Tier and offers a similar experience.
+The Dress Circle is directly above the Grand Tier and offers a similar experience, albeit with a tad less legroom.
 While the front rows ($200) provide a good view, sitting in the back ($150) can blur your view of the stage.
-Dress Circle seats also have slightly less legroom than Grand Tier seats.
-As for the side boxes ($100), those are partial-view and don't have coat closets.
-All that being said, considering the price difference between the two sections, Dress Circle seats are a great deal.
+Although the Dress Circle is generally a great deal, the side boxes ($100) — which, like the Grand Tier's, do not have coat closets — aren't worth it since they are largely partial-view.
+If you're looking for side boxes for a good price, you're better off sitting in the Grand Tier.

 Sit Here If: